-All the Group's and the Company's financial assets used for managing liquidity risk and financial liabilities at the end of the reporting period based on the contractual repayment obligations have maturity profile of less than one year (2018: Less than one year), except for non-current interest-bearing loans and borrowings and non-current lease liabilities.
+All the Group's and the Company's financial assets used for managing liquidity risk and financial liabilities at the end of the reporting period based on the contractual repayment obligations have maturity profile of one year or less (2019: One year or less), except for non-current interest-bearing loans and borrowings and non-current lease liabilities that have maturity profile of more than one year.

-All the Company's financial guarantee contracts have contractual expiry by maturity of less than one year (2018: Less than one year).
+All the Company's financial guarantee contracts have contractual expiry by maturity of one year or less (2019: One year or less).
 The financial guarantee contracts are allocated to the earliest period in which the guarantee could be called.